alitourani/store-dbms/README.md

 # store-dbms
-A simple Database Management System for stores
+This is a simple Database Management System for stores.

+Environment:
+- C#
+- MS SQL Server database